Collaborate with Clients to Create Investment Solutions

 The important role asset managers play in the financial ecosystem is something Elizabeth Corley thinks about every day in her work with clients, boards, and governments.

-“Asset managers are seen as absolutely central to the free movement of capital — investing in new innovation, opportunities, and job creation,” the vice chair of Allianz Global Investors told the audience at the recent 2017 CFA Institute Alpha and Gender Diversity Conference.
+“Asset managers are seen as absolutely central to the free movement of capital — investing in new innovation, opportunities, and job creation,” the vice chair of Allianz Global Investors told the audience at the 2017 CFA Institute Alpha and Gender Diversity Conference.

 Yet in parts of Europe and around the world, Corley sees people questioning whether capitalism is working for the good and for all.
 Years of quantitative easing (QE) and ultra-low interest rates have put enormous stress on people making only a living wage while boosting those who are already rich in assets.